 Children aged 3 to 11 can take part in an hour of storytelling and crafting based on mythical creatures found within Winchester's ancient Cathedral.
 Learn how to make a pegasus with a 3D wing and a glorious green man from a paper plate in the cathedral’s North Transept.

 Summer Family Craft Workshops at Winchester Cathedral.
-13 and 28 August.
+28 August.

 Catch the South Downs Rambler